sheron184/eneba-app/README.md

 - Build frontend: `cd frontend && pnpm build`
 - Build api: `cd api && pnpm build`
 - PM2 start: `pm2 start ecosystem.config.js`

-## License

-Default: MIT (add LICENSE file if applicable).

-If you want, I can:

-- produce a minimal `ecosystem.config.js` tuned to your repo,
-- generate a ready-to-use Nginx config with HTTPS + redirects,
-- add a concise `.env.example` for frontend and api.

-Which of those would you like next?